gevaertw/CycleCloudDemo/README.md

 - cycleCloudLockerStorageAccountName: The name of the storage account where the CycleCloud locker will be stored
 - cycleCloudNFSStorageAccountName: The name of the storage account where the shared NFS storage will be stored
 - StorageAccountExceptionIP: The IP address that is allowed to access the storage account, typicaly used for admin purposes
+- costingDBSeverName: The name of the costing database server, it must be lowercase

 ...